Save 10% off your first order when you sign up to our mailing list

 Our confidence has grown too and we're now cooking a wider variety of foods on the grill, which opens up more opportunities for wine pairing - but also potential challenges.
 Those extra relishes, sauces, marinades and salad dressings can create a complex combination of flavours for wine to handle.
 But don't fear - we've got some great tips on what to go for to make your barbecue top tier.

-Our top tips for pairing:
+Our top tips for the best wines for BBQ:

-• For chicken dishes you could choose a lightly oaked chardonnay, viognier or perhaps enjoy them with a glass of Cava.
+- For chicken dishes you could choose a lightly oaked chardonnay, viognier or perhaps enjoy them with a glass of Cava.

-• If you're serving fish or grilled veggies, think crisp white wines like Sauvignon Blanc or Picpoul de Pinet and dry rosé or light reds like Pinot noir and Mencia.
+- If you're serving fish or grilled veggies, think crisp white wines like Sauvignon Blanc or Picpoul de Pinet and dry rosé or light reds like Pinot Noir and Mencia.

-• It's useful to remember that if it's a hot day, you should keep your red wine cool.
+- It's useful to remember that if it's a hot day, you should keep your red wine cool.
 Warm red wine can be overly jammy and alcoholic, so keep it out of the sun and even chill it down a bit.

 However, the main thing about barbecues is to enjoy them, so don't worry if you'd prefer to ignore the above and just choose your favourite.